overture-stack/lectern/docs/04-viewer/02-reference.md

 The same view without the data and state providers, for platforms supplying their own [data source](#data-providers).
 Takes `filterDropdowns` and `customColumns` with the same meanings as above, and must be rendered inside a data provider and `DictionaryTableStateProvider`.

-Requires no `lecternUrl` or `dictionaryName` of its own — it reads whatever the surrounding data provider loaded.
+Requires no `lecternUrl` or `dictionaryName` of its own; it reads whatever the surrounding data provider loaded.
 The prop type is exported as `DictionaryTableViewerProps`.

 ## Data providers